krprasadreddy/hello-world-java/README.md

-# Spring MVC and Hibernate template application
+# The Smartsheet Spring MVC and Hibernate template application

-This is a template for a 3rd-Party Smartsheet (www.smartsheet.com) web application that uses Spring MVC and Hibernate.
+This is a template for a 3rd-Party [Smartsheet](http://www.smartsheet.com) web application that uses Spring MVC and Hibernate.
 Use this as baseline when starting new 3rd party webapps for the Cloudspokes challenges put on by Smartsheet.

 ## Running the application locally